Vein of Galen malformations

 In this article, the author describes olfactory bulb agenesis and dysgenesis and also reviews the embryology, maturation, neuropathology, and clinical diagnosis and manifestations.
 The olfactory bulb is still immature but functional in the term neonate.
 It is a reservoir of progenitor “stem” cells capable of neuronal differentiation in the adult as well as in the fetus.
 Complete agenesis of the olfactory tract results in congenital anosmia.
 Olfactory reflexes in the neonate and preterm infant can be tested as early as 28 weeks’ gestation using a nonirritant aromatic substance, such as peppermint (infantile olfactory reflexes).
 Fetuses perceive odors in the amniotic fluid that circulate through the nasal passages in the late second and third trimesters.
 Agenesis of the olfactory bulbs (arrhinencephaly) is a constant feature in alobar and semilobar holoprosencephaly but also can occur as an isolated minor cerebral malformation without other dysgeneses.
 At times it is asymmetrical.
 In septo-optic-pituitary dysplasia the olfactory bulbs often are hypoplastic.
 In Kallmann syndrome, there is hypogonadism with delayed or absent puberty; associated neurologic findings may be present, such as ataxia, impaired hearing, eye movement disorders, or mental handicap.
 Diagnosis is confirmed by MRI, and molecular studies can reveal genetic mutations.
-Dysgenesis, rather than agenesis, of the histological architecture of the olfactory bulbs occurs in some genetic syndromes and particularly in postzygotic somatic mutations such as tuberous sclerosis complex and hemimegalencephaly.
+Dysgenesis, rather than agenesis, of the histological architecture of the olfactory bulbs and synaptic circuitry occurs in some genetic syndromes, such as fragile X, and particularly in postzygotic somatic mutations including tuberous sclerosis complex, hemimegalencephaly, and focal cortical dysplasia type II.
 Multiple genetic factors are essential in normal olfactory bulb ontogenesis.
 Supernumerary olfactory bulbs are rarer than agenesis but documented and associated with impaired olfaction.
 Fusion of olfactory bulbs may occur in some cases in which the bulb appears unilaterally absent on gross examination.

 • Agenesis of the olfactory bulbs (arrhinencephaly) may occur as an isolated defect, as a component of holoprosencephaly (regardless of the genetic etiology) associated with other cerebral malformations, or as a component of Kallmann syndrome with endocrinopathies.